ElementsProject/lightning/doc/lightning-listtransactions.7.md

 RETURN VALUE
 ------------

-On success, the command will return a list of transactions, each object rappresent the transaction with all details.
+On success, the command will return a list of transactions, each object represents a transaction, with the following details:

-- *hash*: A string that rappresent  the hash of transaction, with the caller can use to find it on blockchain.
+- *hash*: A string that rappresents the hash of transaction, which the caller can use to find it on the blockchain.
-- *rawtx*: A string that rappresent the hexdecimal of transaction.
+- *rawtx*: A string that rappresents the hexadecimal dump of the transaction.
-- *blockheight*: An integer that rappresent the block height that contains the transaction on blockchain.
+- *blockheight*: An integer that rappresents the block height that contains the transaction on the blockchain.
 - *txindex*: An integer that rappresent the transaction index inside the block.
 - *locktime*: An integer that rappresent the locktime.
 - *version*: An integer that rappresent the version.
-- *inputs*: A list of transactions, each transaction is rappresented with an object with the following proprieties:
+- *inputs*: A list of spent transaction outputs, each spent transaction output is rappresented with an object with the following properties:
   - *txid*: A string that rappresent the hash of transaction.
+This is the output index of the transaction output being spent.
   - *index*: An integer that rappresent the index of transaction.
-  - *sequence*: A integera that rappresent the sequence.
+  - *sequence*: An integer that rappresent the sequence number.
 - *outputs*: A list of transactions, each transaction is rappresented with an object with the following proprieties:
   - *index*: An integer that rappresent the index of transaction.
+This is the output index of the transaction output.
   - *satoshis*: A string that rappresent the amount in millisatoshi that contains the transaction.
-  - *scriptPubKey*: A string that contains the lock script.
+  - *scriptPubKey*: A string that contains the lock script in hexadecimal dump form..

-On failure, an error is returned and any result was returned.

-The following error codes may occur:
+On failure, one of the following error codes may be returned:

-- -32602: parameter is malformed;
+ -32602.
+Error in given parameters.

 EXAMPLE JSON RESPONSE
 -----